OmShiv/krishnaTV/docs/progressJournal.md

 #November 04, 2015 05:24PM
 ######Aman Dogra
 Some basic styles have been added to the player, so that all the controls look aligned.
 I should work on the now playing list next.
 It is to be fixed for both web and mobile.
 Start with web and then work on mobile.

+#November 06, 2015 07:34AM
+######Aman Dogra
+Added a new template for the landing page.
+A lot of text changes and text styles is required.
+Also added the current playlist to the player. somehow the list is not getting activated by clicking the "now playing" button on the player.
+Need to fix that.
+The inside of the now playing list needs some stylilng.
+Same changes are required on mobile view.
+Player is still not working on Safari.